PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 - Error message for `Qualified` : `Should be >= {Exercise Date + 1 year + 1 day}`.

 ## Edit Exercise

 ### System Rule

 - Can be editable anytime.
-- Exercise is already performed and if the user wants to update or delete that exercise, the `Edit Exercise action is used.
-- If the user has completed the exercise of all vested shares, then change the action name `Edit Exercise` to `Edit`.
+- If the user has completed the exercise of all vested shares, the `Edit Exercise` will be renamed `Edit`.

 ### UX Rule

-- ​
+- `Exercise` is applicable only for `NQSO` & `ISO` types.

+- Exercise is already performed and if the user wants to update or delete that exercise, the `Edit Exercise` action is used.

 ### UI Rule

-Mockup
+Mockup //TODO

-- ​